3D Gaussian Splatting: Survey, Technologies, Challenges, and Opportunities: Other Technical Discussions

 \subsection{Post-Processing}

-Post-processing strategies for pre-trained Gaussians are important, as they can improve the original efficiency and performance of 3DGS.
-Common post-processing often improves Gaussian representations through different optimization strategies.
-This type of work has been discussed in Sec.~\ref{Training Strategy}.
+} {Post-processing strategies for pre-trained Gaussians are important, as they can improve the original efficiency and performance.
+Common post-processing often enhances Gaussian representations through various optimization strategies.
+This type of work has been discussed in Sec.~\ref{Training Strategy}.}

-\textbf{Representation Conversion:} Pre-trained 3DGS can be directly converted to Mesh by introducing Poisson reconstruction~\cite{kazhdan2006poisson} on sampled 3D points~\cite{guedon2023sugar,dai2024high}.
-Similarly, Gaussian Opacity Fields (GOF)~\cite{yu2024gaussian} introduces 3D bounding boxes to convert pre-trained 3DGS to a Tetrahedral Grid representation, and then it extracts triangle meshes from it using Binary Search of Level Set.
-Additionally, LGM~\cite{tang2024lgm} first converts pre-trained 3DGS to NeRF representation, and then uses NeRF2Mesh~\cite{tang2023delicate} to convert it to Mesh.
+{\textbf{Representation Conversion:} Pre-trained 3DGS can be converted to Mesh using Poisson reconstruction~\cite{kazhdan2006poisson} on sampled 3D points~\cite{guedon2023sugar, dai2024high}.
+Similarly, GOF~\cite{yu2024gaussian} uses 3D bounding boxes to convert 3DGS to a Tetrahedral Grid, then extracts meshes using Binary Search of Level Set.
+Additionally, LGM~\cite{tang2024lgm} converts Pre-trained 3DGS to NeRF, then uses NeRF2Mesh~\cite{tang2023delicate} for Mesh conversion.}

-\textbf{Performance and Efficiency:} Some works aim to enhance the performance of 3DGS in certain tasks through post-processing, such as multi-scale rendering.
-Based on pretrained 3DGS, SA-GS~\cite{song2024sa} introduces a 2D scale-adaptive filter that dynamically adjusts scales based on testing frequency to enhance anti-aliasing performance when zooming out.
-In terms of efficiency, removing redundant Gaussian primitives from pre-trained 3DGS~\cite{jo2024identifying} or introducing a Gaussians caching mechanism~\cite{li2024ggrt} can effectively improve rendering efficiency.
+{\textbf{Performance and Efficiency:} Some works enhance 3DGS performance in specific tasks through post-processing, such as multi-scale rendering.
+SA-GS~\cite{song2024sa} introduces a 2D scale-adaptive filter to dynamically adjust scales based on rendering frequency, enhancing anti-aliasing when zooming out.
+For efficiency, removing redundant Gaussian primitives from pre-trained 3DGS~\cite{jo2024identifying} or introducing a Gaussian caching mechanism~\cite{li2024ggrt} can improve rendering efficiency.}